T00ba/Team-D-Entangled-Minds-Beyond-Classical-Limits-Quantum-Route-Revolution/README.md

 ## Contact

-For questions or collaboration, feel free to reach out via GitHub or toobabb@gmail.com.
+For questions or collaboration, feel free to reach out via GitHub, toobabb@gmail.com or krehan2010@yahoo.com.